 Of course, one could hope that all employers would simply just stop using such harassing, discriminating, and offense language.
 Well, we can dream.

 If you feel that you are being discriminated based on your race, whatever race that may be, then call the right attorney.
 Race discrimination includes being harassed, fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, and denied wages.
-When you call the right attorney to schedule a free and confidential consultation at (216) 291-4744, you will meet with an attorney from The Spitz Law Firm who will help you determine what your legal rights are.
+When you call the right attorney to schedule a free and confidential consultation at 866-797-6040, you will meet with an attorney from Spitz, The Employee’s Law Firm who will help you determine what your legal rights are.